 A tried and true way to build trust through marketing is to show before and after pictures on the practice’s website and social media pages.
 Dramatic before and after pictures often tell a great story on their own, but they can make a much bigger impression when accompanied by the patient’s own account of their experience.
 By choosing patients who went through a very noticeable transformation, you often also get an emotional account of how their life has changed for the better as a result.
 A potential patient looking for a restorative procedure will not only see the results in color, but they will also find a relatable story about a highly positive outcome.

-A not so traditional way to build rapport with potential patients before they ever enter the office is to give them a sneak peak of what life is like at your practice.
+A not-so-traditional way to build rapport with potential patients before they ever enter the office is to give them a sneak peek of what life is like at your practice.
 Behind-the-scenes videos and photos of staff and doctors interacting with each other and with patients (with their consent, of course) can make someone feel like they already know the practice even before becoming an actual patient.
 Serious videos and snapshots, as well as whimsical ones, can be posted to social media where they will be liked and shared by the patients who follow the practice.
 This is an easy and often fun way to show the human side of the practice.

 Another way to convey trustworthiness is to get personal.
 Videos and photos can be posted to social media and the website to tell the practice’s story.
 Dentists can use videos as a way to talk about what inspires them professionally, the organizations they belong to and community causes they support (whether dental-related or otherwise), and why they love their job.
 Staff interviews can also help potential patients get a real sense of how dedicated and passionate everyone in the office is.
 These types of videos and stories have a documentary effect and give patients some great background information to help them understand your practice better.